 We are exposed to gains and losses resulting from fluctuations in foreign currency exchange rates attributable to inventory purchases denominated in a foreign currency.
 Specifically, our Canadian subsidiary's functional currency is the Canadian dollar, but purchases inventory from suppliers in US dollars.
-In order to mitigate the variability of cash flows associated with certain of these forecasted inventory purchases, we began entering into foreign exchange forward contracts in the Second Quarter 2015.
+In order to mitigate the variability of cash flows associated with certain of these forecasted inventory purchases, we began entering into foreign exchange forward contracts in the second quarter of fiscal 2015.
 These contracts typically mature within 12 months.
 We do not use forward contracts to engage in currency speculation and we do not enter into derivative financial instruments for trading purposes.

-All derivative instruments are presented at gross fair value on the Condensed Consolidated Balance Sheets within either Prepaid expenses and other current assets or Accrued expenses and other current liabilities.
-As of August 1, 2015 we had foreign exchange forward contracts with an aggregate notional amount of \$10.7 million and the fair value of the derivative instruments was an asset of \$0.3 million.
+All derivative instruments are presented at gross fair value on the Condensed Consolidated Balance Sheets within either prepaid expenses and other current assets or accrued expenses and other current liabilities.
+As of April 30, 2016 we had foreign exchange forward contracts with an aggregate notional amount of \$22.8 million and the fair value of the derivative instruments was an asset of \$0.4 million and a liability of less than \$0.1 million.